sosy-lab/benchexec/doc/run-results.md

 General rules:
 - Any result value may be missing if the value is not present.
-- We may add other possible result keys in the future.
+- Other possible result keys may be added at any time in the future.
 - Seconds are used as unit for time values, and bytes are used for memory values.
+- Values are reported as measured without rounding, thus the number of digits does not indicate significance.
+  This is to prevent to prevent the proliferation of rounding errors when using the data in calculations.

 The meanings of the current possible result values are as follows: